GMT-458-Web-GIS/geogame-gdereli/README.md

   - Receive feedback on your guess and watch your score change.<br>
   - Click the "New Game" button to reset the game and try again.<br>
 ## JavaScript Library Used
 * D3.js library is used in the code.
-D3.js is a powerful JavaScript library for creating data visualisations and is widely used to create interactive charts, especially with SVG, HTML, and CSS.
+D3.js is a powerful JavaScript library for creating data visualisations and is widely used to create interactive charts, especially with SVG, HTML, and CSS.(https://d3js.org/what-is-d3,https://www.youtube.com/watch?v=iBecrPOjuB8&list=LL&index=2)
 * Leaflet.js library is used in the code.
-Leaflet is a lightweight and open source JavaScript library widely used for building interactive map applications.
+Leaflet is a lightweight and open source JavaScript library widely used for building interactive map applications. (https://leafletjs.com/,https://github.com/Gauravparajuli09/leaflet/blob/main/index.html)

 ## Requirements
 * HTML: Used to create the structure of the page.
 * CSS: Used to determine the style and layout of the page.
 * JavaScript: Used to create dynamic content and manage user interactions.
+* SVG:It is an XML-based file format and allows vector-based display of two-dimensional graphics on the web. (https://www.youtube.com/watch?v=l-9YQUmTOdI&list=LL&index=4&t=20s)

 ## Three Event Handlers
 1- Drag Start Event (dragstart):